openfisca/openfisca-doc/source/coding-the-legislation/writing_yaml_tests.md

 A neutralized variable in a YAML test will return its default value when computed.

-This is useful for example when you're testing a [reform](../key-concepts/reforms.md) of the [tax benefit system](../key-concepts/tax_and_benefit_system.md), allowing you to focus on the effects of the specific domains of the reform, [all other things being equal](https://en.wikipedia.org/wiki/Ceteris_paribus).
+This is useful for example when you're testing a [reform](../key-concepts/reforms.md) of the [tax benefit system](../key-concepts/tax_and_benefit_system.md), allowing you to focus only on the effects of the specific domains of the reform, [all other things being equal](https://en.wikipedia.org/wiki/Ceteris_paribus).

 ```yaml
 - name: "Result outside neutralized variables"